yogesh174174/sample-app/README.md

 # Sample App

-A sample application to demo Azure DevOps integration with AKS and ACR
+This repo contains Kubernetes manifests for the sample application to demo Azure DevOps integration with AKS and ACR